 Motherhood Hit Me Like a Train, Cross-Country #2, 2021-22, Watercolour on Paper, 36" x 36" is the second large painting in this series.
-This abstract painting has been commissioned by RBC for a limited edition fine art print.
+This abstract painting has been commissioned by RBC (Royal Bank of Canada) for a limited edition fine art print for its corporate collection of fine artwork.

 Please note that this original painted artwork on paper is framed.
 Delivery is free within the Greater Toronto area.
 Other locations may incur additional shipping costs.